The top 10 CNN Heroes of 2013 each receive $50,000 for their efforts to help change the world

 These are the top 10 CNN Heroes of 2013.

-For their extraordinary efforts to change the world, each of these everyday people will receive $50,000.
-They were also recognized at “CNN Heroes: An All-Star Tribute,” an annual show broadcast globally on CNN.
+For their extraordinary efforts to change the world, each of these everyday people will receive $50,000 and be recognized at “CNN Heroes: An All-Star Tribute,” a globally broadcast event that airs Sunday, December 1.

 “I’ve long admired the CNN Heroes tribute, but even more, the heroes themselves,” said Jeff Zucker, the president of CNN Worldwide.
 “We are proud to share the stories of these 10 exceptional individuals and to continue one of CNN’s most important traditions.”

-This was the seventh year CNN has conducted its annual search for CNN Heroes.
+This is the seventh year CNN has conducted its annual search for CNN Heroes.
 In those years, the campaign has profiled more than 200 people on CNN and CNN.com.

 This year’s top 10 were nominated by CNN’s global audience and profiled earlier this year on CNN.